JacquelineCasey/Nom/README.md

   - Blocks are expressions, which evaluates to the final expression in the block.
     Note that, like in Rust, you must not place a semicolon in order for the final line to be considered an expression instead of a statement.
+    - Unfortunately, at time of writing, the grammar is set up so that even blocks need the terminating semicolon.
+Except for functions.
+Basically, statements need the semicolon, so when a statement has a block (e.g. an if), you need the final semicolon.
   - Similiarly, functions implicitely return the final expression.
-At time of writing, there is no explicit return statement.
+The `return` keyword is also available.
+It too is an expression, which actually coerces to anything, since return never *actually* evaluates to anything.
+This is sometimes slightly convenient, e.g. in an if/else that should either return or evaluate to a value.
+Rust has this.
 - If statements with Rusty syntax.
-Else blocks are not here yet, but when complete, an if-else block will act like an expression, yielding the final value of whichever block was chosen.
+Else and else-if are also available.
+When the blocks are values (meaning they have a final expression), then the if-else as a whole evaluate to the final value of the selected block.
+Technically speaking, a lone if statement also evaluates to a value, but that value must be the unit value, which is the default.
+This also means that an if with an else need not evaluate to anything (beyond the unit type).
+- While loops.
+They have Rusty syntax.
+At time of writing these parsed like expressions, but they always evaluate to unit.
+In the future we could add support for Zig style `break` that cause the block to evaluate to the value in the break expression.
+That being said, this seems fairly daunting for a feature that is ultimately not that useful.
 - Simple, Rust / Zig like primitive types.
   - Signed and unsigned integer types, from `u8` and `i8` up to `u64` and `i64`.
     (There is currently no plan to add larger primitives, which would require higher